Blachly-Lane offers multiple ways for members to get involved! Want to be part of making big decisions? Maybe meetings aren’t for you?

 You can’t fit meetings into your busy schedule, but you would still like to support Blachly-Lane and other rural co-ops?

-Then you may be interested in Oregon Rural Electric Cooperative Action.
+Then you may be interested in Oregon Rural Electric Cooperative (ORECA) Action.
 For more than 8 decades, Oregon’s rural electric cooperatives have delivered clean, renewable, reliable, and affordable electricity to their members.
 It is a record of which we are extremely proud.
 Yet, each legislative session, Oregon cooperatives are subjected to mandates or other proposals that challenge our ability to deliver the electricity you need – when you need it – at a price you can afford.
 Cooperatives across Oregon are encouraging their members to come together to promote common-sense solutions by way of our grassroots program; Voices for Cooperative Power.
 Voices for Cooperative Power gives you a platform to talk about the many ways your electric co-op supports your community.
 Join thousands of other Oregon electric cooperative members who are already part of this vital program.
 Visit the Voices for Cooperative Power website to learn more and to get involved!